 Learn more about vocations to consecrated life, priesthood, and the permanent diaconate:

-Twenty-one men from the Grand Rapids Diocese are discerning a vocation to the priesthood.
-Visit the Office of Priestly Vocations website to learn more, and follow them on Facebook for news and updates.
+Twenty men from the Grand Rapids Diocese are discerning a vocation to the priesthood.
+Visit the Office of Priestly Vocations website to learn more, and follow them on Facebook and now on Instagram (@grvocations) for news and updates.

 Interested in exploring the priesthood?
 Learn about discernment opportunities available through the Office of Priestly Vocations.
-The next gathering of the Explore Priesthood Discernment Group is Nov.
-13. Click here for details.
+The next gathering of the Explore Priesthood Discernment Group is Jan.
+28. Click View details and a schedule.

 Permanent Diaconate

-The Timon class of deacon candidates was ordained on Saturday, Jan.
-8, 2022 at the Cathedral of Saint Andrew.
-Members of the Parmenas class were instituted as acolytes on Jan.
-31, 2022 with ordination scheduled to take place two years following.
-The newest class of deacon candidates began formation to the permanent diaconate in September 2021.
-They are known as the Nicholas class.
+The Parmenas class of deacon candidates will be ordained on Saturday, Jan.
+13, 2024 at the Cathedral of Saint Andrew.
+Members of the newest class of deacon candidates, the Nicholas class will be instituted as lectors on Oct.
+23, 2023.
 (Classes are named after the first deacons as called in the sixth chapter of the Acts of the Apostles.)

 Those interested in examining a possible vocation to the permanent diaconate are encouraged to contact Deacon Jerry Roersma, director, at [email protected].
 Learn more about the permanent diaconate program in our diocese.

-Attend a “Meet & Greet” with Deacon Jerry to learn more about vocation to the permanent diaconate.
-Upcoming gatherings are scheduled for Oct.
-26, Nov.
-16 and 30.
-Click here for details.
+Attend a Discerning the Permanent Diaconate event with Deacon Jerry to learn more about this vocation.
+Upcoming gatherings are scheduled for Dec.
+4, 2023 and Jan.
+8, 2024.
+View details.

 Consecrated Religious Life in our diocese